 No one wants to run up against the tax filing deadline and have to request extensions.
 Fortunately, much of the last-minute frenzy in April can be avoided if you take care of tax season preparation earlier.
 Here are five important steps to check off your list before the season starts.

 1. Keep Accurate Records

 Collect all tax documents you receive from your employer, banks and other financial institutions.
 Be aware that if you have a side job or sell products online and get paid through a payment network like PayPal, you won't receive a Form 1099-K from the payment network unless you make at least $20,000, according to the IRS.
 In that case, it's essential to keep a record of your transactions yourself so you can report all your income.
+If you have a side gig and earn a minimum of $600, you will receive a Form 1099-MISC.
+For earnings under $600, you won’t receive a Form 1099-MISC, but all income needs to be reported.
 Also, check that you have the correct social security numbers for yourself, your spouse and any dependents.

 2. Decide Which Method to Use

-Preparing your own taxes makes the most sense if you have tax experience or if your taxes are simple — for example, if you don't itemize deductions and you have no capital gains or self-employment income.
-You'll probably still want to pay for online software to streamline the process and make sure you don't overlook any lines on your form.
+Preparing your own taxes makes sense if your taxes aren’t overly complicated — for example, if you don't itemize deductions and you have no capital gains or self-employment income.
+You'll probably still want to use online software, such as TaxAct, to streamline the process and confirm you don't overlook any lines on your form.
 If your income is below $64,000, a link to a free tax preparation program is available from the IRS.

 3. Plan for Changes

 Review the previous year's taxes and see what's changed.
 Do you have an additional dependent this year?
 Are you going to file jointly with a spouse for the first time?
 Did you buy a house or begin paying back student loans, making you eligible for interest deductions?
 Note anything that's new about your financial situation so you know what aspects of your taxes will be different the next time you file.